TDA283-compiler-construction/project/README.md

     part(A|B|C)-N.tar.gz

 For example, your first submission of assignment B should be named `partB-1.tar.gz` according to this scheme.
-We also accept tar-balls compressed with bzip, xz, as well as zip- and rar archives, and uncompressed tar-balls.

 Your submission archive should adhere to the following structure:

 | Item       | Explanation   |
 | ---------- | ------------- |